anilabraham-IT/IntuneEDU/IntuneEDU/edu-device-remote-actions.md

 - **Restart**: Powers off the device and restarts it.
 - **Factory reset**: Powers off the device and resets it to its factory settings.
 - **Sync device**: Syncs device with the Intune for Education service to get updated settings, app assignments, or group memberships.
 This action is also helpful if you're trying to troubleshoot a device that's causing user issues.
 - **Rename device**: Changes the name of an existing device.
-The new name takes affect the next time the device syncs with Intune for Education.
+The new name will appear the next time the device syncs with Intune for Education.
 - **Delete device**: Remove the device from Intune for Education without removing any personal data.
 A deleted device can no longer access school resources.

 ## Windows 10 user groups